Is Mandatory Training Really Mandatory? Is it Legal?

 Is it Really Mandatory?

-• Is it compliance related?
+• Is it compliance-related?
 If so, the answer is most definitely yes.
-The best way to handle this type of training is to provide a few options and times that accommodate everyone.
+The best way to handle this type of corporate training is to provide a few options and times that accommodate everyone.
 Compliance training is crucial and should be tied to performance goals and expectations.
-If it isn’t, it can impact your business significantly.
+If it isn't, it can impact your business significantly.
 For example, you may lose contracts or the ability to bid on federal work if you are not successfully providing compliance training.

-Provide enough time for employees to complete the training and send reminders with training links.
-For example, try to schedule a session on a Tuesday at 9 am and again at 2 pm.
-And maybe again on Thursday later in the week and a session the following Wednesday.
+sion on a Tuesday at 9 am and again at 2 pm.
+And maybe again on Thursday, later in the week, and a session the following Wednesday.
 Providing options gives everyone a chance to schedule work items around the training.
 It also removes the likelihood that someone will say they have a conflict.
 Avoid scheduling on Friday afternoons or early Monday mornings.
 If training is not completed, HR can escalate to leadership.

 • Is the training a recap of an earlier session?
-If you’re trying to provide another session to grab those who missed the prior one, tailor your message to that group.
-Don’t send out mass emails addressed to everyone.
+If you're trying to provide another session to grab those who missed the prior one, tailor your message to that group.
+Don't send out mass emails addressed to everyone.
 They will likely go ignored.
-Not to mention, you’ll spark conversation over who is to attend and “I’ve already gone to that one, so I’m not going again” comments.
-At this point, everyone is confused and no one takes it seriously.
+Not to mention, you'll spark conversation over who is to attend and "I've already gone to that one, so I'm not going again" comments.
+At this point, everyone is confused, and no one takes it seriously.
 If you have it, use your mobile HR software to send out your targeted message to those who need it.

 Strike a Balance